 As the year comes to an end, many people take this time to examine their trials and triumphs of 2015 and start making goals for 2016.
 Now is the perfect time to do the same for your professional plans, including the plans of your storage facility.
 The steps below are designed to help a facility owner recap this year, prepare for next year, and get their team excited for what’s to come.

 Curious to know what storage managers can do to refresh their company culture?
-Download our free PDF with tips designed specifically for managers!
+Download our free ebook with tips designed specifically for managers!

 As the main point of contact for your customers, managers probably have tons of helpful insight that might surprise you.
 But unless you provide them clear opportunities to voice their opinion, their unique perspectives may go unheard.

 Try opening a dialogue between you and your managers to get the conversation going.
 It can be as simple as sending around an email, creating an anonymous survey through a website like SurveyMonkey, or gathering your entire team for a meeting (more about that below).

 You can get the ball rolling by providing some starter questions and giving your team time to prepare.
 I’ll bet your managers have a lot to say, but if you simply ask them “What would you change?” they may not know how to approach the question.
 After all, providing feedback to your boss can be intimidating!
 But it’s that very feedback that can drive the success of your business.

 Think about the topics you’re curious to know more about, whether it’s day-to-day interaction with customers or the self storage website design your facilities use to get noticed online.
 Here are some examples you could include:

 Why do customers choose to rent at our facility?
 How can we build upon those strengths?